 The auditory pathway of the human body consists of reception of sound at the ears, translation of sound energy into electrical impulses in the inner ear, and the transmission of these impulses to the auditory cortex of the brain and reflex pathways.

 The human ear functions essentially as a transducer – where sound waves are channeled from the environment to the middle ear and get converted to electrical signals by the cochlea.
-The cochlea transmits the electric signals through the vestibulocochlear nerve (CN VII) which carries this information to the auditory cortex in the brain, which is located in the temporal area and within the lateral sulcus.
+The cochlea transmits the electric signals through the vestibulocochlear nerve (CN VIII) which carries this information to the auditory cortex in the brain, which is located in the temporal area and within the lateral sulcus.

 In this article, we will discuss mechanotransduction of the sound energy received by our ears, and its pathway to the auditory cortex of the brain.

 Sound waves are channeled by the external ear and enters the auditory canal.
 The sound waves hit the tympanic membrane and transmit the force of the sound waves onto the oval window of the cochlea through three ossicles – malleus in contact with the tympanic membrane, incus and the stapes in direct contact with the oval window.

 The force of transmission to the oval window is regulated through the stapedius muscle (controlled by the facial nerve) and the tensor tympani muscle (controlled by the trigeminal nerve).

 From the stapes, the force of the soundwaves are transmitted through the oval window to the perilymph inside the cochlea.
 The cochlea has three fluid-filled compartments:

 - The Scala Vestibuli (Vestibular duct) – filled with perilymph